 dwl is a compact, hackable compositor for Wayland based on wlroots.
 It is intended to fill the same space in the Wayland world that dwm does in X11, primarily in terms of philosophy, and secondarily in terms of functionality.
 Like dwm, dwl is:

 dwl is not meant to provide every feature under the sun.
 Instead, like dwm, it sticks to features which are necessary, simple, and straightforward to implement given the base on which it is built.
 Implemented default features are:

 Features under consideration (possibly as patches) are:

-Feature non-goals include:
+Feature non-goals for the main codebase include:

 make.
 If you wish to build against a Git version of wlroots, check out the wlroots-next branch.